Deterministic safety gate for AMR and warehouse robot deployments.

 Get a Safety Pack on every PR

-Each run produces a JSON Safety Pack with metrics, diffs vs baseline, and a clear pass or block decision you can hand to safety and risk.
+Each run produces a signed JSON Safety Pack recording every finding and the exact Safety Spec version used — a clear pass or block decision you can hand to safety and risk.

 Private beta.
-Accepting a small number of pilot teams in industrial robotics and high-risk agent workflows.
+Accepting a small number of pilot teams deploying Nav2/ROS 2-based robots.

 Pilot with Saykai

-• Define your Safety Spec: Work together to classify a critical workflow and write the first saykai.yml.
+• Define your Safety Spec (saykai-policy.yml): Work together to set approved safety thresholds for your robot class and write the first saykai-policy.yml.

 • Integrate the CI gate: Wire the gate into a single pipeline, starting with GitHub Actions.